-The School will ensure that staff levels within the Early Years setting comply with statutory guidance and can meet the needs of the children, provide suitable levels of supervision and keep them safe.
+The School will ensure that staff levels within the Early Years setting comply with statutory guidance and can meet the needs of the children.
+This is to provide suitable levels of supervision and keep them safe.
 Children will be kept within sight and hearing at all times.
 The EYFS Leader will oversee all EYFS Provision.